MichaelBell/rp1-hacking/README.md

 Then build everything:

+    cd launch_core1
     make

-Load the hook code for core0 and the blinky code for core1:
+Load the blinky example and run it on core1:

-    sudo ./mmio_load

-Enable the hook:

-    sudo ./mmio_enable_hook
+    sudo ./core_test -f blink_core1.bin

 If everything's working GPIO 17 should now be blinking, driven by the RP1 core1.